 Host segment 1: J&tB perform a moon landing pageant

 Host segment 2: J&tB conjecture about games of the future

 Host segment 3: Crow and Tom fight over the women in the movie, in zero gravity

 End: The bots play the “good thing/bad thing” movie review game and Joel reads a letter.
 Larry’s hair is better.

 • I’m going to put this one, just barely, in the “good” column.
 The movie is just so goofy, but actually pretty watchable.
 (It’s interesting — to me, anyway, since I lived through that time period — to see an enactment of the future a lot of people considered almost inevitable right after the moon landings took place: that NASA would smoothly continue, colonizing the moon, beginning passenger space travel, then mounting expeditions to other planets.
-I think if you went back in time and told the movie makers that, in 2011, we haven’t done any of it, they’d be amazed.)
+I think if you went back in time and told the movie makers that, in the second decade of the 21st century, we haven’t done any of it, they’d be amazed.)
 The riffing is also quite good.
-It’s the host segments that drag the thing down.
-All of them seem to be long, not-very-funny setups for lame punchlines or sight gags.
+The host segments aren’t terribly funny, but they’re passable.

 • That twine attached to Crow’s chin is again very noticeable.